 Later on, behavioral models and state-charts were introduced in the UML which were invented by David Harel.

-UML was recognized as a standard by Object Management Group (OMG) during 1997.
+UML was recognized as a standard by Object Management Group (OMG) in 1997.
 Object Management Group is responsible for managing UML ever since it was adopted as a standard.

 In 2005, the International Organization for Standardization approved UML as an ISO standard.
 It is used in various industries for creating object-oriented models.